 We have a dedicated team ready to support our customers when they’re experiencing financial hardship

-We've just launched our Financial Inclusion Action Plan for 2017
+We've set clear goals through our Financial Inclusion Action Plan

-Right now, there are 2.7 million Australians who are fully or severely financially excluded.
+There are approximately 2.7 million Australians who are fully or severely financially excluded.
 This means they struggle to access mainstream banking products and services.
 We believe this is unacceptable and want to make banking more accessible.

-Our 2017 Financial Inclusion Action Plan details 30 activities we’re taking to tackle financial exclusion and improve the financial resilience of our customers and the community, especially people on low incomes.
+Our 2017 Financial Inclusion Action Plan detailed 30 activities we’re taking to tackle financial exclusion and improve the financial resilience of our customers and the community, especially people on low incomes.